- 18 Sep 2012

 Risky Business: The Impact of Property Rights on Investment and Revenue in the Film Industry

-Executive Summary — Films are a risky business because much more is known about the quality and revenue potential of a film post-production than pre-production.
+Overview — Films are a risky business because much more is known about the quality and revenue potential of a film post-production than pre-production.
 Using rich data on the US film industry, this paper explores variation in property right allocations, investment choices, and film revenues to find empirical support for three predictions based on property rights theory.
 (1) Studios underinvest in the marketing of independent films relative to studio-financed films.
 (2) Because of underinvestment, independent films have lower revenues than comparable studio-financed films.
 (3) If production cost and marketing investment are complementary, underinvestment in marketing harms large-budget films more than small-budget films, making it more likely that large-budget films will be studio-financed.
 Kuppuswamy and Baldwin's paper may be the first to provide evidence that vertical integration affects the revenue of specific products through its impact on marketing investments in those products.
 Key concepts include:

 - Studio-financed films receive superior marketing investments compared to independent films.